KajaDey/INF112Poker/README.md

             Simon Halvorsen
             Vegar Rorvik

-* This implementation of texas holdem allows the user to play a game of heads-up poker against an AI.
+* This implementation of Texas Hold'em allows the user to play a game of heads-up poker against an AI.
+The user can set the preferred game settings and the game continues until one of the players are out of chips.
+Later implementations will allow the user to create a multiplayer game and play against other human players over the internet.
+This implementation will also allow for a user to spectate a table of players.

 *[Scrum board](https://scrumy.com/inf112gruppe4)